Lawmakers have been pouring more money into new housing but affordability and homelessness are still major problems.

 Here are all of the bills considered in the current session involving housing, including some aimed at reducing homelessness.
 Highlighted bills are identified by Civil Beat as among the most significant this year.
 “In progress” status includes bills that may have been deferred but are technically still alive until the end of the two-year Legislature.

-Committee: Senate Standing Committee on Water and Land
+Committee: Senate Standing Committee on Energy and Intergovernmental Affairs

 Committee: House Standing Committee on Housing